CartoDB/dataservices-api/doc/geocoding_functions.md

 The [geocoder](https://cartodb.com/data/geocoder-api/) functions allow you to match your data with geometries on your map.
 This geocoding service can be used programatically to geocode datasets via the CartoDB SQL API.
 It is fed from _Open Data_ and it serves geometries for countries, provinces, states, cities, postal codes, IP addresses and street addresses.
 CartoDB provides functions for several different categories of geocoding through the Data Services API.

 	**This service is subject to quota limitations, and extra fees may apply**.
 View the [Quota Information](http://docs.cartodb.com/cartodb-platform/dataservices-api/quota-information/) section for details, and recommendations, about to quota consumption.

-## Quickstart

 Here is an example of how to geocode a single country: